Jammerbugt FC: Jetsmark IF

+Blokhus and Jammerbugt

 An elite superstructure went into effect on 1 July 2008 for the first senior team under the name Blokhus FC.
 On 26 February 2013, the club's general assembly decided to change the name from Blokhus FC to Jammerbugt FC.
 The club started using the new name in the spring of 2013 in match programmes, advertisements etc., but it would not be used officially in tournaments organized by the Danish Football Association (DBU) until the following season.

 In the 2020–21 season, Jammerbugt achieved promotion to the second-tier Danish 1st Division by winning the Danish 2nd Division championship.
 In the year of the promotion, it was announced that German investor Klaus Müller had completed a takeover of the club.
 In order to meet stricter licensing requirements, field heating, stronger lighting and more seats were installed at Jetsmark Stadion.
 After a chaotic 2021–22 season, which saw an influx of foreign players, Jammerbugt suffered relegation as bottom of the league.
 Meanwhile, the club struggled with payments to players and local creditors, and regional core of players had been replaced by prospects from Müllers academies in Mali and Nigeria.